jlyonsmith/json5/README2.md

 ## Examples

-Let's say you use the JSON5 format to store an array of items for you application.
+Let's say you use the JSON5 format to store an array of items for your application.
 For your application data to be valid, the items in the array must all be strings and must all be in ascending order.
 You read in a valid JSON5 file into an object and start going through the array.
 You find an entry that is out of order.
 Unfortunately, with the basic `JSON5.parse` method you can no longer tell the user what line the error occurs on because you do not have that information.
 But with the file parsed into nodes, you can now display a line and column information to your users so that they can find and fix the problem.

-Here is an example of the node treed for the following simple JSON5 document:
+Here is an example of the node tree for the following simple JSON5 document:

 ```json5
 {